 Project Overview: EN-0049

-In summer 2018, the City will construct the final phase of the Willow Spring restoration project to improve fish passage between Squalicum Creek and the Willow Spring channel.
+In summer 2018, the City constructed the final phase of the Willow Spring restoration project to improve fish passage between Squalicum Creek and the Willow Spring channel.
 In 2010, the City completed the first phase of the Willow Spring project by creating approximately 1,000 lineal feet of new stream for off-channel salmon rearing habitat and refuge, nearly 1/3 of an acre of new wetlands, and nearly 1.5 acres of riparian (stream-side) forest.
-However, this new habitat is not fully accessible to salmon due to an undersized railroad culvert connecting Willow Spring with Squalicum Creek.
-The City recently acquired the BNSF railroad corridor, thus allowing construction of the final connection.
+However, this new habitat was initially not fully accessible to salmon due to an undersized railroad culvert connecting Willow Spring with Squalicum Creek.
+The City was unable to finish the downstream section of the project because the legal framework with the landowner, BNSF, was not in place.
+The City secured BNSF approval in September 2018, thus allowing construction of the final connection.

-Construction will include replacing the existing 12-inch culvert and artificial pond with a new open channel that will connect the existing Willow Spring channel with Squalicum Creek.
+Construction included replacing the existing 12-inch culvert and artificial pond with a new open channel that connects the existing Willow Spring channel with Squalicum Creek.

 Funding from the Stormwater Fund and BNSF.